unbxd/search-JS-library/Faqs.md

 # Other Queries

-## How to handle errors while making calls to the Unbxd search SDK?

 ## What is list view and grid view in product listing page?
 List view typically displays products in a vertical, scrolling list format, with each product represented by an individual item.
 Each item in the list typically includes a product image, name, price, and a brief description.
 The items are usually aligned vertically and take up the entire width of the screen, which allows for a lot of information to be visible at once, and can be helpful for users that want to compare multiple products quickly.